Team building games are a great way to get your team connecting and working together.

 Equipment: Paper, Pens, Markers

 Start by assigning your team into even groups of two and give them 5 minutes to develop a problem-solving challenge.
-It could be a quiz, a brain teaser, a drawing exercise, group exercise, the only condition is that they must be able to complete the challenge then and there.
+It could be a quiz, brain teaser, drawing, or group exercise.
+The only condition is that they must be able to complete the challenge then and there.

 Repeat through the rest of the team as time permits.
 If you end up with more challenges than remaining time, simply use them in tomorrow’s / next week’s team building session.